-Simple ways to maximise the Social Value in your organisation
+4 Simple Ways to Maximise the Social Value in your Organisation

 Due to its intangible nature, there are various ways to maximise social value.
 However, these methods can often be difficult to navigate through, acting as a barrier to implementation.
-So, with this in mind, we have piled together a list of top tips to help you get the best out of your social value.
+So, with this in mind, we have piled together 4 top tips to help you get the best out of your social value.

 It is important to have a clear and concise definition of what social value mean to your organisation.
 So consider questions like: what is your social value strategy, policy or framework?
 It is also worth considering additional, broader social factors that may influence community opinions.
 This is because it will allow the organisation to identify the value they want to add and the subsequent stakeholders that will attend.

 By fostering long term partnerships with local communities, including MPs and local authorities, organisations will be able to respond meaningfully and accurately to rising issues, by designing better services and offering more innovative solutions which are in line with societal needs.

 A collaborative approach, consisting of open line of communication, is vital to maximise social value.
 This is because, it allows organisations to nurture important relationships with stakeholders who are involved in developing, delivering and driving social values.